Kaspersky Password Manager Review 2023

 Installation & Usage

-Typically, setting up a password manager starts with the creation of a master password, but, as a Kaspersky newbie, you'll need to create another password first, for your Kaspersky user account.
+Most of the time, password manager setup starts with the creation of a master password: As a Kaspersky newbie, you'll need to create another password first, for your Kaspersky user account.
 This allows you to synchronize your passwords across all devices.
-Once you've configured your Kaspersky user account, you'll be able to set up your master password.
+Once you've configured your Kaspersky user account, you'll set up your master password.

 The need to have a Kaspersky account means that getting started with this particular password manager takes a bit longer than the other solutions we've evaluated, however, the delay isn't all that significant.